|Indian Journal of Community Health

 The ISO4 Abbreviation of Indian Journal of Community Health is Indian J Comm Health.

 Self publishing is the publisher of the Indian Journal of Community Health.
 Visit for all Self publishing journals, click here : Self publishing List of Journals.

 An International Standard Serial Number is an eight-digit serial number used to uniquely identify a serial publication, such as a magazine.
 The ISSN is especially helpful in distinguishing between serials with the same title

 "Indian Journal of Community Health" Journal Print ISSN : 0971-7587, and Online ISSN (eISSN) : 2248-9509

-Yes Indian Journal of Community Health is Indexed By UGC Care. you also can visit in UGC care list, may be they have updated their list. get a list of ugc approved journals.
+Yes Indian Journal of Community Health is Indexed By UGC Care.
+UGC Approved Journals.

 Peer review means that a board of scholarly reviewers in the domain of the journal, review materials they publish for quality of research and adherence to editorial standards of the journal, before articles are accepted for publication.

 It’s the ultimate litmus test for scientists and researchers to verify their findings.